mccoyp/service-fabric-managed-identity-test/README.md

 Verify in a browser:

-1. Navigate to `http://<cluster name>.westus2.cloudapp.azure.com:19080/Explorer`.
+1. Navigate to `http://<cluster name>.<location>.cloudapp.azure.com:19080/Explorer` (e.g. `http://sfmi-test.westus2.cloudapp.azure.com:19080/Explorer`).
 2. Present the certificate you created in your key vault.
-You'll need to download the certificate from the [Azure Portal](https://portal.azure.com/) at your vault's Certificates page, and [import it into your web browser](https://docs.digicert.com/manage-certificates/client-certificates-guide/manage-your-personal-id-certificate/windows-import-your-personal-id-certificate/google-chrome-import-your-personal-id/).
+You'll need to download the certificate from the [Azure Portal](https://portal.azure.com/) from your vault's Certificates page and [import it into your web browser](https://docs.digicert.com/manage-certificates/client-certificates-guide/manage-your-personal-id-certificate/windows-import-your-personal-id-certificate/google-chrome-import-your-personal-id/).
 3. In the Explorer, you should see the applications running under the Applications tab.
 Otherwise, you may need to double check your deployment process.
 4. Under the Nodes tab, expand each node tab to see if it hosts an application ("fabric:/sfmitestsystem" or "fabric:/sfmitestuser").
 5. When you find an application entry, click the +-sign by the name to expand it.
 There should be a "code" entry -- click on that to bring up a page that has a "Container Logs" tab.